hashicorp/design-system/website/docs/about/support.md

 [File an issue in our backlog](https://go.hashi.co/hds-support) and we'll get back to you ASAP.

+Users external to HashiCorp can [file issues in GitHub](https://github.com/hashicorp/design-system/issues/new/choose).

 ## Office hours

 Office hours are a great way to get feedback on your project or help to get unstuck in a code migration.
 [Add yourself to the agenda](https://docs.google.com/document/d/1LdyQznltt4VCbGGGDuDkARRRKXI4laCHxHhY8dJy4wE/edit?usp=sharing) to the next office hours session.